research projects

 multimodal science education with gen-ai

 This project explores the integration of generative AI to create multimodal learning experiences in science education, combining text, visuals, and interactive elements to engage students in diverse ways.
-By using AI-generated multimedia, such as visual explanations, simulations, and interactive text, the research aims to enhance student engagement and understanding with complex scientific ideas. modes.
-This project leverages on Gen-AI as a multimodal tool to make science learning moredynamic and interactive.
+By tapping on the capabilities of multimodal AI tools, the research aims to enhance student engagement and understanding with complex scientific ideas.
+This project leverages on Gen-AI as a multimodal tool to make science learning more dynamic and interactive.

 This project is supported by the Australian Government Research Training Program (RTP) Scholarship for International PhD students.